maxim-xu/maxim-xu.github.com/_posts/2017-09-12-maine-trip.md

 ---

-I tend to avoid Airbnb when I go on a vacation since its risk is always higher than chain hotels, but after my recent airbnb experience I just realized how much fun I had missed because of this.
+I tend to avoid Airbnb when I go on a vacation since its risk is always higher than chain hotels, but after my recent airbnb trip I just realized how much fun I had missed because of this.

 Two weeks ago we (me and my friends) spent a fantastic weekend in _Newry, Maine_ where we